nicola-lunghi/PySwitch/README.md

 - **"actions"**: List of actions to be triggered by the switch, see below.

-- **"initialColors"**: Optional: Color initially set before any actions are being processed.
-If not set, random colors are set.

-- **"initialBrightness"**: Optional: Brightness initially being set before any actions are being processed.
-If not set, the default (1) is used.

 #### Switch Actions

 Example for assigning switch 1 of a MIDICaptain Nano 4 to switching the Kemper effect slot A on or off: